DMMP0/BDT/0. Source Layer/readme.md

 ***NB: this layer was designed with Python 3.10 in mind.***

-***NB: an instance of redis-server must run in order for this layer to work.*** In order to do that [Redis](https://redis.io/download/) must be downloaded.
+***NB: an instance of a redis container must run in order for this layer to work.***
-Once downloaded and installed, an instance of Redis server can simply be started by typing *redis-server* in your terminal.
-If you want to check what's going under the hood, you can get all the keys with the command _'keys \*_'.
-If you already have other keys in your redis instance, a better option would be _'keys \*(\*).\*'_.
-If you want to see the content of a specific key, the command _'get "**Key name**"'_ shold be issued.
-For multiple keys, the command _mget_ can be used.
+It can be instantiated with the following command: *docker run -d --name redis --network app-tier redis*

 ## Data generation